defparam/smuggler/README.md

 Use -m/--method \<method> to specify a different HTTP verb from POST (i.e GET/PUT/PATCH/OPTIONS/CONNECT/TRACE/DELETE/HEAD/etc...)

+Use -e/--endpoint \<endpoint> to append a endpoint to the end of the input url

 Use -l/--log \<file> to write output to file as well as stdout

 Use -q/--quiet reduce verbosity and only log issues found